What is the hazardous substance tax?

 Crop protection products exemption from hazardous substance tax

-If you transport or warehouse (store) agricultural crop protection products that are solely for use by a farmer or certified applicator, you are exempt from Hazardous Substance Tax (HST).
+There is an exemption from the Hazardous Substance Tax for possession of agricultural crop protection products that are warehoused, but not otherwise used or sold in Washington.
 This applies as long as the person possessing the substance does not use, manufacture, package for sale, or sell the substance in this state.

 "Agricultural crop protection product" means a chemical regulated under the federal insecticide, fungicide, and rodenticide act, 7 U.S.C.
 Sec.
-136 as amended as of September 1, 2015, when used to prevent, destroy, repel, mitigate, or control predators, diseases, weeds, or other pests.
+136 as amended on September 1, 2015, when used to prevent, destroy, repel, mitigate, or control predators, diseases, weeds, or other pests.

 For more information please see RCW 82.21.040(5).